 Interactive Brokers: Best for International ETFs & Unit Trusts

-Interactive Brokers is a great broker for Singaporeans seeking to invest exclusively in international markets.
-The brokerage platform charges the lowest commission fees for regions outside of Singapore.
-WIth that said, it is crucial to understand that Interactive Brokers cannot be used to buy stocks or ETFs in Singapore as it is not MAS-licensed.
-Additionally, Interactive Brokers has a monthly fee of S$10 minium (for investment accounts of S$2,000-S$100,000).
+Interactive Brokers is a great broker for Singaporeans seeking to invest in Singapore or abroad.
+The brokerage platform charges some of the lowest commission fees for regions outside of Singapore.
+Additionally, Interactive Brokers has a monthly fee of S$10 minimum (for investment accounts of S$2,000-S$100,000).
 While minimal, this fee can impact the total cost of trading ETFs for those trading only a few thousand dollars in total.